 - In a mixing bowl, thoroughly stir together the flour, baking powder, salt and sugar.
 Add the nuts.

 - In a second bowl, whisk the eggs.
 Add the almond extract and the oil.
 Add the egg mixture to the flour mixture and stir until everything comes together.
-Add the berries, then turn onto a clean surface and use your hands to shape it into a cohesive dough.
+Add the cherries and berries, then turn onto a clean surface and use your hands to shape it into a cohesive dough.
 It will be very crumbly, but it should come together.

 - Divide in half and shape dough into slabs directly on the baking sheet.
 The slabs should be about 1 inch thick, 6 inches long and 3 inches across.